bmmanson/spaceboomV1/README.md

 ## Progress

-Spaceboom is nearly complete.
+Spaceboom is nearly complete, and I'm now preparing to submit it to the App Store.
 Here is a list of features that I’ve finished:

 - All views complete (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile, settings)
 - All routes and SQL models are complete